STAT: School Threat Assessment Training to prepare you for when you need to respond to threats fast – STAT !

 Our training team brings decades of front-line school experience you can trust:

-Dr. Ken Trump – Internationally trusted school security expert with more than 30 years of preK-12 school security, emergency preparedness, and crisis communications experience in working with urban, suburban and rural school districts.
+Dr. Ken Trump – Internationally trusted school security expert with more than four decades of preK-12 school security, emergency preparedness, and crisis communications experience in working with urban, suburban and rural school districts.
 Ken’s recent doctoral program research at Johns Hopkins focused on the intersection of school administrator strategic crisis leadership with communicating school safety in highly ambiguous and uncertain times.

 scott_poland